What Happens When You Have A Pulled Glute From Deadlifts

 Research shows that glute pain may actually be a compounding issue since it ties in so many leg and back motions.

 If you pulled your glute from a deadlift, stop and evaluate the situation.

 Use your best judgment and find out the best ways you can move while not causing yourself any agony and pain.

-Glute strains, glute tears, and torn glutes are rarely seen in many medical practices as glute strains are characterized by excessive tearing of one or more gluteal muscles - the gluteus maximus, the gluteus medius, and gluteus minimus.
+Glute strains, glute tears, and torn glutes are rarely seen in many medical practices as glute strains are characterized by excessive tearing of one or more gluteal muscles—

 A majority of glute strains that occur are usually classified as a grade 2 strain, which means a significant number of muscle fibers are torn, with a moderate amount of function loss.

 Most deadlifters who pulled their glute usually experience some pain but are still able to use their glutes.

 This would be classified as a grade 1 strain.